 • One-inch black and white vertical stripes on the body and sleeves.

-• The sleeve style may be long or short, and should match the other umpires' shirt style.
+• The sleeve style may be long or short, and should match the other officials' shirt style.

 • The material shall be standard or small mesh.

 • A cloth U.S flag patch and/or a US Lacrosse patch on the sleeve is permitted.